-Adolescence can be a tumultuous time, as students face stress both in their social life and their academic life.
+Adolescence can be a tumultuous time, as students face stress both in their academic life and their social life.
 By orienting students toward positive experiences and good relationships, the Gratitude Journal can help counterbalance these difficulties.

 In particular, research suggests that gratitude journaling can help students become more satisfied with their school experience—which, in turn, helps them see school as more enjoyable, interesting, and educational, an attitude that sets them up for success inside and outside the classroom.

 Evidence That It Works

 Froh, J. J., Sefick, W. J., & Emmons, R. A. (2008).
 Counting blessings in early adolescents: An experimental study of gratitude and subjective well-being.
 The Journal of School Psychology, 46(2), 213-233.

 In this study, students in grades 6-7 who completed Gratitude Journals daily for two weeks ended up being more satisfied with their school—even three weeks afterward—than students who didn’t do any journaling.
 Compared to students who journaled about their hassles, they also felt less negative emotion, greater satisfaction with their home, and more optimism.

 Why It Works

 In order to keep a Gratitude Journal, students have to reflect on their days and remember the good parts.
 Students who have tried out this exercise tend to express their gratitude for a variety of things, including friends and family, their teachers and school, and basic needs like food and clothing.

 Over time, this practice teaches students to pay more attention to the kindness of others—small acts that they might not have noticed otherwise.
 And it helps extend and expand feelings of thankfulness in response to those blessings.
 What’s more, actually writing things down is key: Research suggests translating thoughts into concrete language makes us more aware of them, deepening their emotional impact.